 At any time the user can examine the frames in the REPL's continuation, which is useful to determine which chain of procedure calls lead to an error.
 A backtrace that lists the chain of active continuation frames in the REPL's continuation can be obtained with the ', b' command.
 The frames are numbered from 0, that is frame 0 is the most recent frame of the continuation where execution stopped, frame 1 is the parent frame of frame 0, and so on.
-It is also possible to move the REPL to a specific parent continuation (i.e. a specific frame of the continuation where execution stopped) with the ', +', ', -' and ', n' commands (where n is the frame number).
+It is also possible to move the REPL to a specific parent continuation (i.e. a specific frame of the continuation where execution stopped) with the ', N', ', N+', ', N-', ', +', ', -', ', ++', and ', --' commands.
 When the frame number of the frame being examined is not zero, it is shown in the prompt after the nesting level, for example '1\5>' is the prompt when the REPL nesting level is 1 and the frame number is 5.